rajatmangal/ISB/README.md

 # Instruction to deploy container locally
 CD into ISB directory & run the following commands:
-- 'docker-compose build &&'docker-compose up'
 - 'docker-compose build' builds the image for the Django app's container, and download all required python packages.
-    * If new packages are added, they need to be added into requirements.txt and have the image rebuilt.
+    * If new packages are added, they need to be added into requirements.txt and execute the command again.
+- 'docker-compose run web python manage.py migrate' migrates the application into postgres
+    * Should only be run once when first cloning the repo.
 - 'docker-compose up' would create container instances for postgres database and the django app and run on port 5432 and port 8000 of localhost, respectively
+    * Changes in codes are listened to and applied by Django instantly.

 # Step to deploy containers to Azure Kubernetes Service (AKS)
 - I'm currently following this tutorial and modify the commands to match our app: https://docs.microsoft.com/en-us/azure/aks/tutorial-kubernetes-prepare-app